 - If you achieve your dreams, would you experience more peace?

-- Do you think that you enjoy a state of inner peace, only after you are financially secure?
+- Do you think that enjoying a state of inner peace is possible only after becoming financially secure?

 - Do you believe that inner peace is dependent on external circumstances?